jankammerath/cbcdb/README.md

-/chain                          where all the chains are /chain/mychainname              folder for the chain "mychainname" /chain/mychainname/block        folder for all blocks in "mychainname"
+/chain                          where all the chains are /chain/mychainname              folder for the chain "mychainname" /chain/mychainname/block        folder for all blocks in "mychainname".

 ## Development information